ikim1991/server-tips-analysis/README.md

   - Cash Amount Received for the Day
   - Tips Earned After Tip Out (6% Tip Out to Bar and Kitchen)

-After extracting the dataset into a CSV file, they are loaded into Python through Juypter Notebook using Pandas.
+After extracting the dataset into a CSV file, they are loaded into Python through Jupyter Notebook using Pandas.
 The CSV files are initially separated into 3 datasets by shift type: [Day](./day_shifts.csv), [Night](./night_shifts.csv) and [Double](./double_shifts.csv).

 ```Python